The Necessity of Grinding Through Concrete Examples Before Jumping Up a Level of Abstraction

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-What a lot of math learners fail to understand is that grinding through concrete examples imbues you with intuition that you will not get if you jump directly to studying the most abstract ideas.
+Many learners fail to understand that grinding through concrete examples imbues you with intuition that you will not get if you jump directly to studying the most abstract ideas.

 If you go directly to the most abstract ideas then you’re basically like a kid who reads a book of famous quotes about life and thinks they understand everything about life by way of those quotes.